zxyang/cordova-plugin-clientcertificate/README.md

 # Cordova Client Certificate Plugin
 This plugin uses iOS implmentation and API from mwaylabs/cordova-plugin-client-certificate

-This plugin handles client certificate request from iOS and Android WebView.
+This plugin handles client certificate request from both iOS and Android WebView.

+#Use Steps
 Clone the plugin

     $ git clone https://github.com/zxyang/cordova-plugin-clientcertificate.git